 Monitoring is a way of assessing the effectiveness of a plan once it is adopted.
 It helps to identify if plan policies are not being implemented and whether an early review of the plan is required.
-Monitoring indicators for the Plan will reflect a combination of policy requirements, the indicators monitored in the Councils Authority Monitoring Reports (AMR) and will be are linked to the Sustainability Appraisal (SA) Framework.
-The table below outlines the Councils monitoring objectives and will evolve over time as the monitoring indicators evolve. relevant Plan policies and monitoring indicators.
+Monitoring indicators for the Plan reflect a combination of policy requirements, the indicators monitored in the Councils Authority Monitoring Reports (AMR) and are linked to the Sustainability Appraisal (SA) Framework.
+The table below outlines the Councils monitoring objectives relevant Plan policies and monitoring indicators.
 The AMRs will be used to report the performance of the Plan as well as recommending any actions required to ensure the delivery of the DPD.

-Monitoring will be undertaken on an annual basis, with the result being published at the end of each calendar year within both Colchester City.
-Council and Tendring District Council 'Authority Monitoring Reports' (AMRs).
+Monitoring will be undertaken on an annual basis, with the result being published at the end of each calendar year within both Colchester City Council and Tendring District Council 'Authority Monitoring Reports' (AMRs).
 Information on the following objectives and indicators will be collated and assessed by the Councils.
 The AMRs will contain consistent information on the implementation of policies and the delivery of new development and supporting infrastructure.
 Where necessary the information will be tailored to the need of each separate Council and AMR approach.
 The monitoring will have a particular focus on the delivery of development, floorspace and land use change, alongside securing wider policy objectives in relation to infrastructure delivery.